Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Partitioned Runge--Kutta methods

 \section{Partitioned Runge--Kutta methods}

-Partitioned Runge--Kutta (RK) methods were originally introduced to deal with stiff evolution problems by splitting the dynamics into a stiff and a nonstiff part so that the two subsystems could be treated with different temporal integrators.
+For the numerical time integration of the reduced dynamical system \eqref{eq:dynn} we rely on partitioned Runge--Kutta (RK) methods.
+Partitioned RK methods were originally introduced to deal with stiff evolution problems by splitting the dynamics into a stiff and a nonstiff part so that the two subsystems could be treated with different temporal integrators.
 There are many other situations where a dynamical system possesses a natural partitioning, for example Hamiltonian or singularly perturbed problems, or nonlinear systems with a linear part.
 In our setting, the factorization of the reduced solution \eqref{eq:Rrb} into the basis $U$ and the coefficients $Z$ provides the natural splitting expressed in \eqref{eq:UZred}.

-In this Section we first consider structure-preserving numerical approximations of the evolution problems \eqref{eq:U} and \eqref{eq:Z}, treated separately, by recalling the methods proposed in \cite{P19}.
+In this section we first consider structure-preserving numerical approximations of the evolution problems \eqref{eq:U} and \eqref{eq:Z}, treated separately.
 Then, for the numerical integration of the coupled system \eqref{eq:UZred}, we design partitioned RK schemes that are accurate with order $2$ and $3$ and preserve the geometric structure of each evolution problem.

+Since the evolution equation \eqref{eq:Z} is a Hamiltonian system (of reduced dimension) we can rely on symplectic methods for its temporal approximation, so that the symplectic properties of the flow are preserved at the discrete level, \emph{cf.} e.g. \cite{HaLuWa06}.
+The evolution equation \eqref{eq:U} for the reduced basis is approximated using tangent methods analogous to the ones proposed in \cite{P19}, and that we briefly summarize here.
+The idea of tangent methods for the solution of differential equations on manifolds, as introduced in \cite{CO02}, is to recast the local dynamics on the tangent space of the manifold, which is a linear space.
+The temporal approximation of \eqref{eq:U} by tangent methods allow to obtain, at a computational cost linear in $\Nfh$, a discrete reduced basis that is orthogonal and symplectic.
+Let $\Fcal(\cdot,\cdot;\prmh):\R{\Nf}{\Nrt}\times \Zcalt\rightarrow\R{\Nf}{\Nrt}$ denote the velocity field of the evolution \eqref{eq:U} of the reduced basis, namely